alpsilva/travellingSalesmanProblemGenerationalAlgorithm/README.md

 # travellingSalesmanProblemGenerationalAlgorithm
 Generational Algorithm implementation to solve travelling salesman problems.
+When I say "solve", i mean, of course, getting a good enough solution that is close enough to the optimal one in a realistic amount of time!

 For the datasets, I used:
 http://www.math.uwaterloo.ca/tsp/world/countries.html.